IanMcClue/fr99/src/content/post/ideas-to-make-you-rich.md

 ---
-title: "Idea That Could Make You Rich"
+title: "Ideas That Could Make You Rich"
 description: "This is a by no means an exhaustive list but I will do my best to provide a list of ideas that have serious upsides"
 publishDate: "01 Mar 2023"
 tags: ["Ideas"]